-Timothy Stoltzfus Jost, J.D (University of Chicago, cum laude, Order of the Coif), holds the Robert L. Willett Family Professorship of Law at the Washington and Lee University School of Law.
-Prior to coming to Washington and Lee in 2001, Professor Timothy Jost taught for twenty years at Ohio State University where he held appointments in the law and medical schools and the Newton D. Baker, Baker and Hostetler Chair.
+Timothy Jost retired as the Robert L. Willett Family Professorship of Law at the Washington and Lee University School of Law.
+Prior to coming to Washington and Lee in 2001, Mr. Timothy Jost taught for twenty years at Ohio State University where he held appointments in the law and medical schools and the Newton D. Baker, Baker and Hostetler Chair.
 He has also taught courses at Virginia, Houston, Oxford, Toronto, Osgoode Hall (York), and Göttingen.
 Timothy Jost was the recipient of two Fulbright grants, a Western European Research Grant in 1989 and a grant to study in Germany in 1996 and 1997.

-Professor Jost is a coauthor of a casebook, Health Law, used widely throughout the United States since 1989 in teaching health law and now in its sixth edition.
-He is also the author or editor of Health Care at Risk, A Critique of the Consumer-Driven Movement; Health Care Coverage Determinations: An International Comparative Study (recently translated into Chinese), Readings in Comparative Health Law and Bioethics; Medicare and Medicaid Fraud and Abuse; and Regulation of the Health Care Professions.
+He is a co-author of a casebook, Health Law, used widely throughout the United States since 1989 in teaching health law, and of a treatise and hornbook by the same name.
+He is also the author of Health Care Coverage Determinations: An International Comparative Study; Disentitlement?
+The Threats Facing our Public Health Care Programs and a Rights-Based Response; and Readings in Comparative Health Law and Bioethics.
+He is also the author of Health Care at Risk, A Critique of the Consumer-Driven Movement; Health Care Coverage Determinations: An International Comparative Study, Readings in Comparative Health Law and Bioethics; Medicare and Medicaid Fraud and Abuse; and Regulation of the Health Care Professions.
 He also co-authored a casebook on property law.